 Marc graduated from the University of Southern California in 2000 with a B.S. in the Music Industry.
 Shortly thereafter, he began working for the Tour Marketing/Artist Development Department at Interscope Records as a Ticketing Director for six years.
 Eventually, Marc became an Artist Development Director for acts such as 50 Cent, Eminem, Timbaland, and the All-American Rejects.
 Marc joined Atom Factory in November of 2011, where he actively works with the company’s clients, creating and maintaining balanced budgets for all promotional and tour-related activities.
 Aside from music, Marc is also a huge sports enthusiast and enjoys going to live sporting and music events.

 Born and raised in Los Angeles, Sam Berger developed an early interest for music and began his music career as a drummer at age 7.
 After years of looking for young bandmates, Sam booked his band’s first show at age 13, selling tickets and CDs out of his 8th grade locker.
 Fast forward, Sam comes to Atom Factory after 4 years at LA-based management company, The Artists Organization, where he was the day-to-day manager for Portugal.
-The Man, Animal Collective, Death From Above 1979, MSTRKRFT, among several others, as well as the manager for emerging pop production duo, WHAMS.
-At Atom Factory, Sam serves as a day-to-day manager on the Miguel, Ryn Weaver, Charlie Puth, and Bonnie McKee teams, and continues his role as the manager for WHAMS.
+The Man, Animal Collective, Death From Above 1979, MSTRKRFT, among several others, as well as the manager for emerging production duo, WHAMS.
+At Atom Factory, Sam serves as the day-to-day manager for Charlie Puth, Ryn Weaver, and Bonnie McKee.

 Renowned music manager Troy Carter is the Founder, Chairman and CEO of Atom Factory, a pioneering entertainment and music management company.
 Carter has established the careers of numerous recording artists, including multi-platinum Grammy-Award winner Lady Gaga.
 Carter began his career in Philadelphia working for Will Smith and James Lassiter’s Overbrook Entertainment, and joined Bad Boy Entertainment in 1995 where he worked with groundbreaking artists such as Notorious B.I.G.
 In 1999, Carter formed the boutique talent management company, Erving Wonder.
 The brand quickly became one of the preeminent artist management firms and was acquired by the Sanctuary Group in 2004.
 After founding Atom Factory in 2010, Troy has continued his disruptive approach with the creation of various entities.
 In 2011, he co-founded The Backplane, a silicon valley based startup that redefines social media by allowing celebrities and brands to connect with fans, foster community, and cultivate brand loyalty.
 The following year, he created A \ IDEA, a product development and branding agency, as well as AF Square, an angel fund and technology consultancy.